 POLICY

-The increasing complexity of the work environment requires employees to continually develop competencies and upgrade their knowledge and skills.
+The increasing complexity of the work environment requires employees to continually develop competencies and expand their knowledge and skills.
 Therefore, formal and informal learning and development shall be integrated into some of the stages of the employee lifecycle (onboard, develop, retain, transition).

 Learning and development opportunities shall be developed in line with industry standards and best practices and Oregon state government’s enterprise values and competencies.